SAP-archive/cloud-workflow-codejam/exercises/05/readme.md

 > You may have to reconfirm your desired Cloud Foundry (CF) endpoint at this stage - make sure you choose the same dev space as before.

 This deployment should also complete quite quickly.
 If you examine the contents of the `mta.yaml` file that you just edited, and also check the Applications and Service Instances sections of your "CF Dev Space Home" in the SAP Cloud Platform Cockpit, you'll see that this was a content deployment, rather than instantiation of any new CF service instances or applications.
-This makes sense, as it's a deployment of content (the workflow definition) to the Workflow service instance.
+This makes sense, as it's a deployment of the workflow definition to the Workflow service instance.

 ### 3. Examine the workflow definition and create an instance of it